MatthewMing11/GraphicsEngineRedux/README.md

 # GraphicsEngineRedux
-Built using Wikipedia and TinyRenderer as a guide.
+Built using Wikipedia and TinyRenderer as a guide/reference.